Beli menu search and rating flow mockups

 • Helps find menu items given a small keyword

-• Seamlessly adds items into a sentence
+• Seamlessly adds items into the notes field

 • Familiar from iMessage and other apps